rackerlabs/technical-blog/_posts/2020-03-20-rackspace-offers-dynamics-365-licenses-and-dynamics-365-sales-professional-services.md

 to help businesses make the most of their investment.

 <a class="cta red" id="cta" href="https://www.rackspace.com/microsoft/dynamics-365">Find out more about Rackspace's Dynamics 365 offering.</a>

+### Microsoft cloud solutions

+Microsoft has built a cloud platform that enables small to enterprise-sized companies to have business solutions on a secure platform.
+This platform is scalable, modern, and unified.
+Rackspace can help you understand the right combination of Microsoft's cloud solutions to help meet your business' present and foreseen future needs.
+These solutions include the following options:

+- Dynamics 365
+- Microsoft 365
+- Azure
+- Power Platform

+<a class="cta blue" id="cta" href="https://www.rackspace.com/microsoft">Learn more about the right combination of Microsoft solutions that Rackspace offers.</a>

+Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.

+Use the Feedback tab to make any comments or ask questions.